megaess/tsschecker/README.md

 Nonce Entangling works by further randomizing the boot nonce by encrypting it with the device's [unique ID key](https://www.theiphonewiki.com/wiki/UID_key),<br/>
 making the nonce created from the generator specific to that device only.

-To save reusable tickets for an arm64e device, you must get the boot nonce that the device creates from your generator,<br/>
+To save tickets for an arm64e device, you must get the boot nonce that the device creates from your generator,<br/>
 the simpliest way to get a nonce/generator pair is to use airsquared's [blobsaver](https://github.com/airsquared/blobsaver) tool and read them from the device.

 if you need more information, [see this post on r/jailbreak](https://www.reddit.com/r/jailbreak/comments/cssh8f/tutorial_easiest_way_to_save_blobs_on_a12/).